-Figure 3: Melonal-Alba-Brama-Playas-Sandia-Limon porphyry systems and their soil signatures highlighting the potential scale increase to be delivered with more drilling at Bramaderos across several porphyry centres.
-The drilling results at Alba and Brama have upgraded the nearby drill targets, and these will see some initial testing during 2022.
-Some of these targets extend to surface and have gold-in-soil anomalies and anomalous gold and copper in rock chip samples.
+Figure 2: Melonal, Alba-Brama, Playas, Sandia, Porotillo and Limon porphyry systems and their gold-in-soil signatures highlighting the potential scale increase to be delivered with more drilling at Bramaderos across several porphyry centres.
+Drilling is now underway at Sandia and Limon, and one hole has just been completed at Melonal.

-Figure 4: Location of Sunstone's Bramaderos and El Palmar projects, Ecuador
+Figure 3: Location of Sunstone's Bramaderos and El Palmar projects, Ecuador

-Table 2: Brama drill hole location details for BMDD017, 20, 21, 33, 34
+Table 2: Brama drill hole location details for BMDD035 - 44